5702-Final-Project-7/Covid-19-Data-Analysis/README.md

-This repository is the final project of EDAV 2022 Fall course. we focused on analysis and visualization of global Covid-19 cases, deaths and vaccinations data.
+This repository is the final project of EDAV 2022 Fall course.
+We focused on analysis and visualization of global Covid-19 cases, deaths and vaccinations data.

 Book url: https://5702-final-project-7.github.io/Covid-19-Data-Analysis/